Frieren-jk/Webgroup11/README.md

 ### GRADE: 1.00

 #### Description
-This project was completed as part of Computer Engineer at Polytechnic University of the Philippines.
+This project was completed as part of WebTech at Polytechnic University of the Philippines.
 The project has been graded by my professor and will no longer be actively maintained.

 ### Technologies Used
 - Java Servlet